 I hope the nutritional plan is in place and the cows are doing fine.
-Although nutritional adjustments can be made if needed, precalving should be a time of contentment for the cow, A rancher prepares to insert a Controlled Internal Drug Release (CIDR) into a cow as part of a timed breeding synchronizing protocol. so all she needs to do is enjoy late-term pregnancy.
+Although nutritional adjustments can be made if needed, precalving should be a time of contentment for the cow, so all she needs to do is enjoy late-term pregnancy.

 Nutritionally, the calf is actively, maybe even aggressively, growing in utero while absorbing the nutrition the cow is consuming and preparing for those first moments of daylight.
 That daylight will happen when the pregnancy terminates with parturition and, I hope, a live, nursing calf will greet the producer in the near future.

 Nutritionally, if the cows are underconditioned, every attempt needs to be made to meet and improve the daily nutritional offerings.
 This will assure that the calf has the opportunity to nurse good colostrum at birth and that the cow will recover quickly from parturition, start lactating and have adequate milk to sustain calf growth.

 Unfortunately, if the cow is underconditioned, the consequences probably already are set, which means the cow will not rebreed as quickly as she should.
 Keep in mind that late gestation and lactation have a nutritional draw on the cow.
 From now until breeding, feed is needed to meet the cow’s postpartum recovery and lactation needs.